Plymouth Autism Spectrum Service (P.A.S.S)

 PL2 2PQ

-P.A.S.S. is a small psychology led team which includes occupational therapists, speech and language therapists, social workers and other allied health professionals.
+P.A.S.S. is a small psychology-led team that includes occupational therapists, speech and language therapists, social workers, and other allied health professionals.
 P.A.S.S. works alongside and collaborates with community partners.

-It is important that people with autism feel empowered, enabled and advocated for to have equal opportunities to participate in community life.
-To feel supported to live a meaningful and rewarding life, on their own terms and unique ways.
+It is important that people with autism feel empowered, enabled, and advocated for to have equal opportunities to participate in community life.
+To feel supported to live a meaningful and rewarding life on their own terms and in unique ways.

-P.A.S.S. has attempted to be as accessible as possible for the people that need our support and have therefore collaborated with the autism community to help set the foundations of the service and will continue to do so as it develops.
-P.A.S.S. intends to embed its self and be integrated with Plymouth's community, services and organisations.
-P.A.S.S. hopes that by working in this way our society will be encouraged to accept and be inclusive of neurodiversity, and that a cultural shift can be developed and sustained within Plymouth's health, social care and community services; to embrace and adapt to the needs of adults with autism.
+P.A.S.S. has attempted to be as accessible as possible for the people that need our support and has therefore collaborated with the autism community to help set the foundations of the service and will continue to do so as it develops.
+P.A.S.S. intends to embed itself and be integrated with Plymouth's community, services, and organisations.
+P.A.S.S. hopes that by working in this way, our society will be encouraged to accept and be inclusive of neurodiversity and that a cultural shift can be developed and sustained within Plymouth's health, social care, and community services to embrace and adapt to the needs of adults with autism.

 What does P.A.S.S. do?